austinwdigital/awd-maestro/README.md

 ## ✦ Security Features

-AWD Maestro is built with security in mind:
+AWDHAUS Maestro is built with security in mind:

 - Secure shell script practices with proper error handling
 - TLS verification for all network operations